nojronatron/java-code-challenges/docs/readme-mostCommonWordChallenge.md

 - Encode Keys using a hash of the value to create an index.
 - Efficient at lookups for values.

+A Hashtable has:

+Hashing Function: Takes a key and returns an integer.

 ## Big-O Analysis

 Lookup a Value: O(1) in time, because the hash reproduces the index that locates the value in the array in one step.

+Arrays are fast, but searching for data without knowing the index of the data ahead of time is slow - an O(n) operation.

+Knowing the exact location of the data in an array is an O(1) operation!

+Hashing Function: O(1) in Time.

+Set a Value: O(1) in Time because the Hashing function locates the index of where to store the data -- an O(1) operation.